jvanderaa/AnsibleForPP/outline.md

 but I am not that good at LAN queuing, maybe I'll take a look at the Ignition lesson there).
 This will then show the traffic will be moved into a queue and show the output of the service policies.

+### Additional Module - Gathering Data On Meraki Networks

+- Using Ansible to gather data from Meraki network environments, leveraging the Meraki specific modules and alternatives with the URI module.